 In the early 1980’s there was much talk about returning to the Darling.
 Instead we ventured down rivers in Victoria closer to home – the Goulburn, McAlister and Snowy.
 Rivers which required as much dragging and portage as they did paddling.
 Each presented its own challenge, but always, in the background was the silent yet profound call of the great outback waterway.
 In 2015 we were no longer fresh-faced youths, indeed our own children were the age we had been when the plan had first been hatched, but the responsibilities carried for over 30 years were checked-off one by one so finally it seemed we could spare the 6-8 weeks required to answer the Darling’s insistent call.
 And but for a lack of water along its length we would have made the trip.

 Instead in 2015 we made the first of the great navigations, the length of River Murray from its forested, mountainous source in the foothills of the Great Dividing Range to its exhaustion in the Southern Ocean.
 Over 2,000 kilometers and a great journey in its own right, though one which has been completed hundreds of times by lone adventurers and groups, as interesting and rewarding as traveling the length of the Darling, particularly for those of us who are of an age to have learned of Banjo Patterson and Henry Lawson at school and know something of the fascinating, richly textured history of rural Australia and the riverboat trade the rivers once supported.
 For those interested in learning more about those intrepid paddlers who have made these journeys over the years CRK Mike Bremers and his daughter Angela have compiled a superb collection of newspaper and first person accounts.
 It’s a must read for anyone interested in the history of the 3 great rivers since white settlement and easily the most entertaining and informative.
 (You can get a copy of Mike and Angela’s book, Murray-Darling Journeys by following the link).

-In 2016 we made time again to travel the Darling but there was less water than in 2015.
+In 2016 we made time again to travel the Darling but there was less water than 2015.
 Indeed the Darling had been reduced to an unappealing string of drab, khaki green, saline waterholes, its course interrupted by informal earthen weirs constructed in desperation so the last of its water could be exploited.
 Instead, we traveled the most serene and least navigated of the three great rivers – the Murrumbidgee.
 A scenic, seemingly remote and fertile river, the Murrumbidgee flows for its whole length from its arising above Canberra to its confluence with the Murray through some of the richest farming and grazing land in Australia, past towns whose fortunes rose and fell with the distant northern hemisphere’s demand for Australia’s beef, wool and wheat.
 However far from satisfying us, this journey (like the navigation of the Murray) made us more unsettled and ever more determined to paddle the length of River Darling.